Grading System and Satisfactory Academic Progress

 1. Consult with the instructor to fully understand the grounds and procedures for determining a final course grade.
 The goal of this conversation is to reach a mutual understanding of the criteria, assessment, and the final course grade assigned and, if necessary, to correct any errors.

-2. If there is no resolution after the conversation with the instructor or the instructor is not available for the initial conversation, the student should contact the program manager or dean.
+2. If there is no resolution after the conversation with the instructor or the instructor is not available for the initial conversation, the student should contact the program director or academic dean.

 Satisfactory Academic Progress